d4nshields/chatgpt-grep/README.md

 ## Features

 - **Case-Insensitive Search**: Performs a case-insensitive search within messages.
-- **Direct Output**: Outputs the titles and provides URL links to all chats that contain the target message.
+- **Direct Output**: Outputs the titles and datestamp for all chats that contain the target message.
 - **Zip Extraction**: Automatically extracts data from the exported `.zip` file without manual intervention.

 ## Basic Usage Example